 ✓ At-home appetizer that matches the restaurant-style taste.

 Paneer (Indian cottage cheese): Indian cottage cheese, or paneer, is the major component.
 You can find it at Costco or an Indian grocery.
-To make this dish vegan friendly, you can replace paneer with tofu and use vegan yogurt.
+To make this dish vegan-friendly, replace paneer with tofu and use vegan yogurt.

 I highly suggest Haldirams brand paneer if you can get it at your neighborhood grocery shop.